Adobe Express vs Canva (2023) — Which is Better?

 Of the two platforms, Canva has the larger set of design elements available, though: you can choose from a huge range of royalty-free videos, charts, emojis and animations.

-It’s fair to say that the Adobe Express interface probably has the ‘cleaner’ look though — it features more white space and feels less cluttered than Canva’s.
+It’s fair to say that the Adobe Express interface probably has the ‘cleaner’ look though — it features more white space and feels slighty less cluttered than Canva’s.

-Editing an Instagram template in Adobe Express.
+Editing an Instagram Story template in the new Adobe Express

-Editing an Instagram template in Adobe Express
+Editing an Instagram Story template in the new Adobe Express

 The 'elements' tab in Canva.